overlookinfra/fossa-scan-pe/README.md

 The [`fossa_scan_puppet-enterprise-components`](https://cinext-jenkinsmaster-pipeline-prod-1.delivery.puppetlabs.net/view/fossa/job/fossa_scan_puppet-enterprise-components/) Jenkins job runs daily.

-It scans the git repositories listed in `ci/repo_list`.

 It is controlled by the `Jenkinsfile` in this repository.

+It scans the git repositories listed in `ci/repo_list` in this repository.

 ### Repo-specific customizations  ###